 Acknowledging the patient’s feelings will help the patient feel she or he is being heard and can assist the patient in becoming more trusting and comfortable with the nurse.

 2. Administer medication as appropriate and as ordered.

 Individuals with a history of anxiety may have PRN anxiety medications to assist with breakthrough anxiety/panic attacks.

 3. Provide active-listening to the patient.

 Sometimes patients need to discuss what exactly they are feeling and what is causing them to feel this way.
 Providing active-listening will allow for a trusting therapeutic relationship between nurse and patient to be developed.

-4. Instruct patient through guided imagery or other relaxation techniques/methods.
+4. Instruct the patient through guided imagery or other relaxation techniques/methods.

 This will promote relaxation for the patient and the release of endorphins that will further reduce anxiety.

-5. Educate patient on new coping mechanisms or previously used ones that were affective for the patient.
+5. Educate patient on new coping mechanisms or previously used ones that were effective for the patient.